- Home

 Hull

-- Inspect the hull and gel-coat for any crack or damages
+Inspect the hull and gel-coat for any cracks or damages.

 If a boat isn’t properly maintained it will not last as long as one that is cared for properly.
 It’s highly recommended that you take the necessary steps to upkeep your boat for its longevity.
 You can end up experiencing costly repairs over time that could have been easily prevented by routine maintenance.
 Even something as simple as washing it can keep your boat looking its best for longer.